Avdalsfossen is a scenic powerful waterfall in the Utladalen near Øvre Årdal, Sogn og Fjordane, Norway.

-The Avdalsfossen is a little bit futher into the valley and is only accessible via a path that leads to the Avdalsfossen.
-On your left hand the fall shows up after 15 minutes.
-The water of the Slufsedøla en de Gravdøla drops down in a single tier over 175 meter and is fed by melting water of the mountain range Hurrungane.
+Avdalsfossen is a little bit further into Utladalen and can be reached by following the path along the river Utla.
+On your left hand Avdalsfossen shows up after 20-25 minutes.
+The water of the Slufsedøla en de Gravdøla drops down in a single drop over 175 meter and is fed by melted snow from the mountain range Hurrungane.

 Avdalsfossen is named after the farm Avdalen Gard that goes back to the 16th century.
 Avdalen Gard is a beautifully situated mountain farm up at Avdalsfossen.
 The farm and the cultural landscape has been restored back to former glory, and is now available for the public.
 At Avdalen Farm you find a summer cafè and accommodation to sleep.
 Just after Avdalsfossen you see the sign for Avdalen Gard.
 More information about Avdalen Gard can be found on the official website of Avdalen Gard.

 A little bit upstream on the river Utla there is also a nice, small scenic waterfall called Høljafossen with emerald green colors.
 I missed this waterfall years ago, but July 2017 I got a good view on Høljafossen.
 Although Høljafossen isn’t very big, I like this waterfall very much.